 - Relevant – interview clients, conduct research, draft documents, letters and agreements, develop an approach, conduct negotiations, prepare the client, argue motions, conduct examinations and cross-examinations, and manage the client and the practice

-4 Month Work Placement(January – April)
+4 Month Work Experience(January – April)

 - Mondays to Fridays approximately 8AM – 6PM EST (Hours may vary)

 - Candidates are trained to hit the ground running

 - Employers include major institutions, large and small firms, specialty boutiques, governments, clinics and sole practitioners throughout Ontario